The Homology of Complex Equivariant Bordism: Introduction

 \section{Introduction}

 The bordism spectrum $\MU$ is at the center of many active areas of research.
 It is the initial orientable spectrum with the universal formal group law \cite{Q69}.
 The study of orientable spectra and their formal group laws has led to proofs of celebrated results, such as the classification of thick subcategories of the category of $p$-local finite spectra \cite{HS98}.
 This article is part of an effort to extend these methods to the equivariant world.
-For a compact Lie group $G$ the \emph{homotopical bordism $G$-spectrum} $\MU_G$ is a genuine $G$-spectrum introduced as an equivariant cohomology theory by tom Dieck \cite{D70}.
+For a compact Lie group $G$, the \emph{homotopical bordism $G$-spectrum} $\MU_G$ is a genuine $G$-spectrum introduced as an equivariant cohomology theory by tom Dieck \cite{D70}.
 Early advances in the equivariant setting include work by Okonek \cite{O82}, who showed that the cohomology theory $\MU_G^*$ is the initial cohomology theory with Thom classes for $G$-vector bundles.
-More recently, Cole, Greenlees and Kriz \cite{CGK00} discuss equivariant orientations and define equivariant formal group laws for \emph{abelian} compact Lie groups.
+More recently, Cole, Greenlees, and Kriz \cite{CGK00} discuss equivariant orientations and define equivariant formal group laws for \emph{abelian} compact Lie groups.
 For an abelian compact Lie group $A$, Hausmann \cite{H22} proved that the orientation of $\MU_A$ induces an isomorphism from $\pi_*^A(\MU_A)$ to the \emph{equivariant Lazard ring}, the representing ring for equivariant formal group laws.

-The article \cite{CGK02} contains an inaccuracy which leads to a mistake in \cite[Thm.
+The article \cite{CGK02} contains an inaccuracy that leads to a mistake in \cite[Thm.
 8.2.]{CGK02}, the calculation of the $E$-homology of $\MU_A$ for an orientable $A$-spectrum $E$.
 The present article corrects this.
 By obtaining two colimit formulae for the $A$-spectrum $\MU_A$, we derive its homology in two ways, in \cref{theorem:intro-A} and \cref{theorem:intro-B}.
-We further calculate the homology of the \emph{geometric bordism $A$-spectrum} $\mU_A$, representing bordism of $A$-manifolds with a normally almost complex structure, see \cite{Com96}.
+We further calculate the homology of the \emph{geometric bordism $A$-spectrum} $\mU_A$, representing bordism of $A$-manifolds with a tangentially stably almost complex structure, which is studied in \cite{Com96}.